Makadrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty describes to switch user
+3-new_owner describes to change owner